JupiterOne-Archives/docs-old/docs/integrations/jira/jupiter-integration-jira.md

 ## Pro Tips

-In Jira, if you create custom issue types and use one of the following, the integration parse them and translate them to the corresponding entity class:
+In Jira, if you create custom issue types and use one of the following, the integration will parse them and translate them to the corresponding entity class:

 - `Change` (this also maps when the issue key starts with `PRODCM`)
 - `Finding`